Not sure where to start when it comes to creating our very own swim spa Shangri-la in your back garden?

 Skip this vital step and you’re putting your family in harm’s way and risking damaging your swim spa.

-If you opt to install your swim spa on a concrete base, make sure it’s steel reinforced and at least four inches thick.
+If you opt to install your swim spa on a concrete pad or concrete slab, make sure it’s a completely level surface,steel reinforced, and at least 4 – 6″ inches thick.
+This ensures that there will be no problems down the line related to water flow and drainage.

 If you decide to place it on decking, the cross-members supporting the deck should be at least 6” x 2” and no more than 18” apart.
 The supporting upright posts should be at least 4” x 4” and concreted under the spa for extra stability.